davidhwyllie/ADAPTIVEMASKING/doc/Prerequisites.md

 On Windows systems, we used the numpy+mkl windows binaries [available here](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 On both platforms, we installed all other dependencies using pip3.

-## Getting software
+## Getting software for an end-to-end demonstration of the process
 This can be installed automatically on linux systems.
-The below script will also download a minikraken database.
+The below script will also download a 4GB minikraken database.
+Please edit the script if you do not require this.
 ```
 cd pipeline/software
 chmod +x get_software